tjm8975/c-plus-plus-learning/README.md

 # c-plus-plus-learning
 I have started learning C++ through [codecademy](https:www.codecademy.com).

-This repository contains some of the various coding challenges I have done in the C++ course.
+This repository contains some of the various coding projects I have done in the C++ course.

-In addition, I have added my own improvements to the base challenge code for fun and more experimentation.
+In addition, I have added my own improvements to the requirements for fun and more experimentation.

 ---
 ## Coding Projects